idleberg/sublime-drunken-nsis/README.md

 1. Download the files using the GitHub [.zip](https://github.com/idleberg/Drunken-NSIS/archive/master.zip) download option
 2. Unzip the files to your Sublime Text `Packages/User` directory

-## Aliases
+## Usage

-All invalid syntax is prefixed with a `§` symbol.
-Press `Tab` to auto-complete to valid syntax.
+In Sublime Text's completion tab, all invalid syntax is prefixed with a `§` symbol.
+Press `Tab` to auto-complete into valid syntax.

 ### Word Order